 A bit more . . .

 Koffi is an author, a poet, a musician – singer, songwriter and guitarist, as well as a public speaker.
-At UBC, Koffi is a co-representative of African Studies Minor Program for Africa Awareness Initiative, and volunteers as a Wellness Peer.
+At UBC, Koffi has worked as a co-representative of African Studies Minor Program for, and is presently the president of UBC Africa Awareness Initiative, and volunteers as a Wellness Peer.
 In Vancouver, he currently serves as a member of the advisory board for LEVEL Youth Granting, a newly formed initiative by the Vancouver Foundation which aims at providing grants for charities and donees across British Columbia to engage Indigenous and racialized immigrant and refugee young people in staff leadership and board governance.
 Generally, Koffi has, and continues to, reach(ed) the BC community through numerous speaking engagements, musical and poetry performances – mostly organized by charities, university clubs and schools.
 He hopes to expand his horizon to the entire Canada and the world.

 As “Refuge-e: The Journey Much Desired” continues to make rounds all over the world, he is working on both a small poetry book and a debut music album as a follow up in a series of more to come!
 His experiences living and travelling in multiple countries as a refugee, but more so as a curious individual, has opened his eyes in many ways.
 He is very conscious about people’s differences in socioeconomic backgrounds, he respects multiculturalism (which he considers a key to building a better, inclusive and sustainable world) and he is very critical about different forms of marginalization.
 He has a warm heart, a humble character and a positive mind, and he wants to be influential in social development – broadly speaking – and youth empowerment, especially on the African continent.